MSP Strategies

 Strategy: Harnessing Our Ocean Wealth

-The practice sets out a roadmap for the Government’s vision, high-level goals and integrated actions across policy, governance and business to enable our marine potential to be realised.
-Implementation of this Plan will see Ireland evolve an integrated system of policy and programme planning for marine affairs.
+This sets out a roadmap for the Government’s vision, high-level goals and integrated actions across policy, governance and business to enable our marine potential to be realised.
+Implementation of this...

 National Ocean Strategy 2013-2020

-An action plan aiming at the economic, social and environmental valorisation of the national maritime space through the implementation of sectoral and cross-sectoral projects.
+An action plan aimed at the economic, social and environmental valorisation of the national maritime space through the implementation of sectoral and cross-sectoral projects.
+MSP is a key operation to...

 National Water Plan 2016-2021